ItzNotABug/arc/iOS/README.md

 // Provide default configurations.
 Useful for initial runs or offline scenarios without any cache. remoteConfig.setDefaults(["betaFeatsActive": false, "cdnUrl": "https://cdn.speedy.app/"])

+// Realtime updates
-// Realtime updates: If using an existing `Realtime` instance:
+// If already using an instance of `Realtime` then do:
 // remoteConfig.addOnConfigUpdateListener(realtime, callback)
 subscription = remoteConfig.addOnConfigUpdateListener() { key, value in
     logDebug("\(key): \(value)")